s7manth/tp/docs/DeveloperGuide.md

 The following sequence diagram demonstrates how the refill previous input works
 <br>

 ![PreviousInputSequenceDiagram](images/PreviousInputSequenceDiagram.png)

 Step 5.
 When the user presses the &uarr; button, the `CommandBox` will call `getPreviousUserInput()`, which decrements the pointer by 1, pointing it to `"delete 1"`.
 The text in `CommandBox` will change to "delete 1".
 <br>

 ![PreviousInputState4](images/PreviousInputState4.png)

 Step 6.
-When the user presses the &darr; button, the `CommandBox` will call `getNextUserInput()`, which increments the pointer by 1, pointing it to "delet 1".
-The text in the `CommandBox` will update to "delet 1".
+When the user presses the &darr; button, the `CommandBox` will call `getNextUserInput()`, which increments the pointer by 1, pointing it to "delete 1".
+The text in the `CommandBox` will update to "delete 1".

 ![PreviousInputState3](images/PreviousInputState3.png)